 Or do you want to know when to have sex to conceive a baby boy or a baby girl?

-In this article I’ll explain you how to determine as accurately as possible the gender of your future baby, just by looking in a simple table: the famous Chinese Gender Predictor for 2017.
+In this article I’ll explain you how to determine as accurately as possible the gender of your future baby, just by looking in a simple table: the famous Chinese Gender Predictor for 2017 and 2018.
 This table has astrological origins, it is based on a legend and it is traditionally used in China for two purposes related to a baby’s gender:

 - if you’re pregnant, it helps you determine whether you’ll conceive a boy or a girl;

 - if you plan on conceiving, it will show you the time intervals when you must make love, in order to increase your probability of getting pregnant with a baby of the gender you want.

 So, if you are pregnant and you don’t know the sex of your baby, this legendary table tells you its most likely gender.

 Below I’ll explain how to use the chart to predict your baby’s gender, but here’s the table for future reference:

 Moreover, if you are not pregnant but you would like to have a certain baby – either a girl or a boy –, this ancient table is also helpful, because it indicates the periods when you are more likely to conceive the baby you prefer.

 In this website I tell you all you need to know about the two famous techniques that are based on the ancient table known as “the Chinese Baby Calendar”.
 So, the posts of this blog explain how to use this legendary table for achieving these two purposes: